inf112-v21/Unsinkable-II/documentation/MapDesign.md

 This is the desired procedure for constructing Maps.

-1. Each map is constructed in layers
+1. Each boardLayer is constructed in layers
-2. Each object on a map, has its own layer
+2. Each object on a boardLayer, has its own layer

     2.1 Each objects direction has its own layer